MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 To create a secure `multi-tenant` environment there needs to be some notion of `tenant resource isolation`.
 In essence, `tenant A` should not be able to access the resources of `tenant B` and vice versa.
 To solve this problem it was decided that it is necessary to assign a unique identifier called `tenantID` to each user/customer.
 The aforementioned `tenantID` is a composite string that is generated and then attached to the calling user as a `custom attribute` during the registration stage.

 After successful authentication the `tenantID` custom attribute becomes available as a parameter within the `ID token` as a parameter with the following key `custom:tenantID`.
 It is important to note that access tokens do not carry any of the user's custom attributes, only id tokens have this capability.
-In saying so,the application will exclusively use id tokens for authorization/authentication purposes.
+In saying so, the application will exclusively use id tokens for authorization/authentication purposes.

 #### Lambda Context Objects